The completed story

 “What is it, son?”

 “Why must I pick my punishment?
 You always do, and every time I’m the person making the mistake.
 If you can decide it then, why not now?”
-This had been bugging him, and he wanted the answer.
+This had been bugging him.

 “The trouble you are in is larger, so your consequences are larger.
 Having to choose is a consequence.”